Fiscal Year H-1B (2023)

 Q: When may an employer file the petition for a Fiscal Year H-1B visa?

 A: The USCIS accepts H-1B petitions no more than 6 months in advance of the fiscal year, which means April 1 at the earliest.
 Under the previous regulation, the USCIS was required to accept properly prepared Fiscal Year H-1B petitions during the first 5 business days of April, after which a random computer-generated lottery was held if the number of petitions exceeded the allotment of H-1B visas.
-For Fiscal Year (FY) 2021, however, a new process known as “Registration” is being implemented.
+However, starting last year, for Fiscal Year (FY) 2021, USCIS implemented a new process known as “Registration.”
 See below.

 First, the lottery is held for the 65,000 H-1Bs under the regular cap.
 Once sufficient numbers have been selected under the H-1B regular cap, USCIS will then select 20,000 U.S. Master’s or higher degree beneficiaries.